hackersblock/Akintola-python-development-/README.md

 # Akintola-python-development Python Development Guide and Setup Instructions
 ## folahack starts
-get to understand python from this examples i did and few changes to come up with a better code
+Get to understand python with me

 ##